frizynn/frizynn/README.md

 # Hi there! 👋
 I'm Juan Francisco Lebrero, an Artificial Intelligence Engineer in training with a passion for developing AI-driven solutions.
-Currently pursuing a Bachelor's degree in AI Engineering at the University of San Andrés ([UdeSA](https://udesa.edu.ar)) with a 95% scholarship, I am dedicated to advancing the field of AI through research, development, and collaboration.
+Working as an AI Specialist at [UK University](https://universidaduk.com/).
+Currently pursuing a Bachelor's degree in AI Engineering at the University of San Andrés ([UdeSA](https://udesa.edu.ar)) with a scholarship, I am dedicated to advancing the field of AI through research, development, and collaboration.
 Welcome to my GitHub profile!

 ## 🌟 Skills and Expertise